Top Tips for Driving in St Lucia

 Before I get into my top tips for staying safe on the roads in St Lucia, there are a few questions I felt would be useful to cover.

 Yes…and no!
 The big thing to say first is that they drive on the left-hand side.
 Coming from the UK did make things easier.
 If you are a confident driver, keep your wits about you and expect the unexpected, then you should be fine.
 On the other hand, if you are inexperienced or cautious, then my best advice is to take one of the many tours on offer or hire a driver to help you explore the island.
-Here are a few suggestions of the fantastic tours available from Get Your Guide:
+For the most popular activities around Castries in Saint Lucia check out the suggestions below:

 Do I need a permit to drive in St Lucia?